Hindus: Medieval-era usage (8th to 18th century)

 Scholar Arvind Sharma notes that the term "Hindus" was used in the 'Brahmanabad settlement' which Muhammad ibn Qasim made with non-Muslims after the Arab invasion of northwestern Sindh region of India, in 712 CE.
 The term 'Hindu' meant people who were non-Muslims, and it included Buddhists of the region.
-In the 11th-century text of Al Biruni, Hindus are referred to as "religious antagonists" to Islam, as those who believe in rebirth, presents them to hold a diversity of beliefs, and seems to oscillate between Hindus holding a centralist and pluralist religious views.
+In the 11th-century text of Al Biruni, Hindus are referred to as "religious antagonists" to Islam, as those who believe in rebirth, presents them as holding a diversity of beliefs, and seems to oscillate between Hindus holding a centralist and pluralist religious views.
 In the texts of Delhi Sultanate era, states Sharma, the term Hindu remains ambiguous on whether it means people of a region or religion, giving the example of Ibn Battuta's explanation of the name "Hindu Kush" for a mountain range in Afghanistan.
 It was so called, wrote Ibn Battuta, because many Indian slaves died there of freezing cold, as they were marched across the mountain range.
 The term Hindu there is ambivalent and could mean geographical region or religion.

 The term Hindu also appears in the texts from the Mughal Empire era.
 Jahangir, for example, called the Sikh Guru Arjan a Hindu: